-Stairlifts for narrow staircases, here are your options
+Stairlifts for narrow stairs, here are your options

 You may be surprised to know that there is no minimum width for a household staircase unless the property was built specifically for disabled access.

-However, we’re glad to say that properties built after 2010, typically have a minimum of around 80cm (31.5 inches) which is usually wide enough for a stairlift, depending on the person it’s for.
+However, we’re glad to say that properties built after 2010, typically have a minimum staircase of around 80cm (31.5 inches) which is usually wide enough for a stairlift, depending on the person it’s for.

 Can you buy stairlifts for narrow stairs?

-In short, yes you can; but it goes without saying really that there is no ‘one size fits all’ solution, as each home is as unique as its owner, with its different-sized doorways and wide variety of hallway layouts.
+In short, yes you can; but it goes without saying there is no ‘one size fits all’ solution as each home is as unique as its owner, with different sized doorways and a wide variety of hallway layouts.

-However, we’re delighted to say that there are several options you can choose from, which should result in installation being possible, as stairlifts can be fitted for almost any width of staircase.
+However, we’re delighted to say that there are several options you can choose from, which should result in an installation being possible, as stairlifts can be fitted to almost any width of staircase.

-Most leading manufacturers of Stairlifts now manufacture ‘slimline’ or ‘compact’ models with folding arm-rests, seats, footplate and a slim rail to enable them to be folded away when not in use, so that other people in the house can get up and down the stairs easily and quickly.
+Most leading manufacturers manufacture ‘slimline’ or ‘compact’ stairlifts with folding armrests, seats, footplate and a slim rail to enable them to be folded away when not in use.
+This means other people in the house can get up and down the stairs easily and quickly.

-To help you or your family make the right decision for your needs, we have put together the following guide detailing all the models you should look at, so you can purchase a stairlift with the confidence that it will be perfect for your individual requirements.
+To help you or your family make the right decision for your needs, we have put together the following guide detailing all the models you should look at, so you can purchase a stairlift with confidence, knowing it will be perfect for your individual requirements.

 Available in a range of colours and additional useful extras such as a powered swivel seat and footplate, remote controls and key switches, they come with a 2 or 3 year warranty, are very easy to use and can be fitted in around 3-4 hours.